What I wish I knew in the beginning

-And there are many different "who's" inside of you at all times.
-For example -
+And there are many different "who"s inside of you at all times.
+For example, there could be a...

 On Purpose Who

-Before that fateful retreat I was operating my work primarily from my Small Who.
-The part of me that didn't think she had the right to be great as a life coach and so she kept herself purposefully small.
+Before that fateful retreat I was operating my work primarily from my Small Who: the part of me that didn't think I had the right to be great as a life coach and stayed purposefully small.
 Never taking compliments, never accepting accolades, and flat-out not believing people who were telling me I was good.

 I had to experience it for myself.
 From a place within.
 I had to come into contact with a new part of myself — my confident and proud self.